microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 Early in an engagement Microsoft works with customers to understand their unique goals and objectives and establish a definition of done.
 Microsoft dives deep into existing customer infrastructure and architecture to understand potential constraints.

 During this time the team uncovers many unknowns, leveraging all new-found information, in order to help generate an impactful design that meets customer goals.
+After ADS it can be helpful to conduct [engineering feasibility spikes](../recipes/engineering-feasibility-spikes.md) to further de-risk the engagement.

 > **Tip**: All unknowns have not been addressed at this point.